Do-it-Yourself: Servicing Your Winches

-Here are some tips to perform a complete overhaul so you have smooth running winches season after season.
+Here are some tips to perform a complete overhaul so your winches run smooth season after season.

 Winches are different from manufacturer to manufacturer.
 Their designs also differ depending on how many speeds they have, so having your winch service manual handy is important.
 If you don’t have a service manual, most manufacturers offer a .PDF version that’s easily obtainable online, as well as YouTube videos with step-by-step instructions.
 Some older winches may need extra tools such as circlip pliers, Allen wrenches or an adjustable wrench.

 Replacement parts in the form of a service kit are necessary and should be purchased before starting the job.
 Anyone who has ever serviced a winch has seen pawls fly by and springs leap into the deep.
 A helpful tip to make losing parts less frequent is to set your parts down only in a box, and never on the deck (a shallow soda-can box from the local grocery store works well).
 Cut a hole the diameter of the winch drum in the center of the parts box.
 Slip this over the winch before you begin working on it and secure with masking tape.

 To reduce confusion when reassembling the winch, put your parts down in the order in which you disassembled them, then clean them in that order.
 This makes reassembly quick and easy.
 You may also shoot photos with your smartphone.
 Taking pictures to record where all the pieces fit as you take your winch apart will aid in reassembly.
 A pair of disposable nitrile gloves will keep grease, solvent degreaser, oil and dirt off your hands.

-Steps for disassembly will be different for each make and model.
-There will be more parts to dismantle if you have multiple speeds or a self-tailer.
+Disassembly will be different for each make and model and there will be more parts to dismantle if your winch has multiple speeds or a self-tailer.
 Refer to the manufacturer’s service manual for details for your model of winch.
 The following account may help guide you through dismantling basic winches.